 Today, too few children have the chance to learn and grow in an environment that helps them achieve their goals.
-Horizons at Ashley Hall is filling the gaps of opportunity for low-income students.
+Horizons at Ashley Hall is filling the gaps of opportunity for students from under-resourced communities.
 By cultivating the joy of learning, the skills for success, and the inspiration to realize their dreams, Horizons at Ashley Hall changes the trajectory of students’ lives, opening up a pathway to successful adulthood.

 - Students achieve an average 8-12 week improvement in reading and math over each six-week summer session